Fairleigh Dickinson University: Academics

-Fairleigh Dickinson consists of two academic colleges: the Maxwell Becton College of Arts and Sciences and the Silberman College of Business, along with seven independent schools: the Gildart Hasse School of Computer Sciences and Engineering; the Peter Sammartino School of Education; the International School of Hospitality, Sports, and Tourism Management; the Henry P. Becton School of Nursing and Allied Health; the School of Pharmacy and Health Sciences; the School of Psychology and Counseling; and the School of Public and Global Affairs.
+Fairleigh Dickinson consists of six academic colleges: Maxwell Becton College of Liberal Arts and Education; Silberman College of Business; Gregory H. Olsen College of Engineering and Science; Henry P. Becton College of Nursing and Allied Health; College of Pharmacy and Health Sciences; and the Marion Turpan College of Psychology and Counseling.

-Becton College of Arts and Sciences
+Maxwell Becton College of Liberal Arts and Education

-Fairleigh Dickinson's Becton College offers more than 60 undergraduate majors to its full and part-time students.
+Fairleigh Dickinson's Becton College offers more than 60 undergraduate majors to its full- and part-time students.

 Silberman College of Business

 The Silberman College of Business is a tri-campus college of Fairleigh Dickinson University.
 It offers graduate and undergraduate degrees at the Florham Campus, the Metropolitan campus, and offers bachelor's degree studies in Business Management and Information Technology at the FDU-Vancouver campus.

 FDU offers AACSB-accredited graduate and undergraduate business degrees through its Silberman College of Business.
 Fairleigh Dickinson's Silberman College of Business was ranked as one of the top 295 business schools in the country for 2014 by The Princeton Review.

 Fairleigh Dickinson University's International School of Hospitality and Tourism Management features the US national headquarters of the international gastronomic society Confrérie de la Chaîne des Rôtisseurs located at the Chaîne House on the Florham Campus.